SamuelDAlencar/trybe_tunes/README.md

 # TrybeTunes
-Projeto feito durante o módulo de front-end na Trybe 💚
+Music streaming site project made during the front-end module at Trybe 💚

-# Habilidades
+# Skills put into practice 👨‍💻

-  * Fazer requisições e consumir dados vindos de uma `API`;
+  * Make requests and consume data coming from an API

-  * Utilizar os ciclos de vida de um componente React;
+  * Make use of life cycles in a React component

-  * Utilizar a função `setState` de forma a garantir que um determinado código só é executado após o estado ser atualizado
+  * Use the `setState` function in a way that guarantees that a particular code is executed only after it's state is updated

-  * Utilizar o componente `BrowserRouter` corretamente;
+  * Make correct use of the `BrowserRouter` component

-  * Criar rotas, mapeando o caminho da URL com o componente correspondente, via `Route`;
+  * Create routes, mapping out the component's URL path via `Route`

-  * Utilizar o `Switch` do `React Router`
+  * Use React Router's `Switch`

-  * Usar o componente `Redirect` pra redirecionar para uma rota específica;
+  * Use the `Redirect` component to redirect to a specific Route

-  * Criar links de navegação na aplicação com o componente `Link`;
+  * Create navigation links in the aplication with the `Link` component